 But I digress.
 What’s interesting is the existing Cross Harbor Rail Yard just north of the Brooklyn Army Terminal.

 These are the First Avenue tracks which trains must take to get from the 65th rail yard to the NYCH rail yard about about a half mile north.
 The tracks, which are still in use, take trains through the Brooklyn Army Terminal, which you can see in the distance.
 Many of the old factories on First Avenue built spurs for their own freight.
 For industry, these trains were the UPS of its day.

 It’s only lightly used these days and it covers many, many acres.
-It’s only a matter of time before a developer gets its hands on it for a massive housing development, stadium, corporate park, or perhaps all three.
+It’s only a matter of time before a developer gets its hands on it for a housing development, stadium, corporate park, or perhaps all three.

 Tucked away between First Avenue and the harbor, in an area I wasn’t supposed to be in, is the Bush Terminal operations building.
-Bush Terminal, like the rail yard, may also fall to Big Retail soon but for now it still manages this large complex of turn-of-the-century industrial buildings as well as the rail yard.
+Bush Terminal, like the rail yard, may also fall soon but for now it still manages this large complex of turn-of-the-century industrial buildings as well as the rail yard.

 If you’re interested, two other web sites did a much better job of photo-documenting this rail yard than I ever could: